Saudi Arabian Grand Prix: History

-In August 2019, plans for a permanent motorsports complex to be built in the city of Qiddiya were made public.
+In August 2019, plans for a permanent motorsports complex to be built in the city of Qiddiya near the Saudi capital of Riyadh were made public.
 The project was conceived by Test and Training International, a motorsports consultancy headed by former Formula One driver Alexander Wurz, with the objective of creating a world-class circuit capable of hosting all FIA categories through to Formula One.
 In January 2020, plans for a race track in Qiddiya were officially confirmed at an event, where track designer Wurz appeared alongside current and former Formula One drivers who were given the opportunity to drive on the layout in a racing simulator.
 During the event, it was confirmed that the track was designed to FIA and FIM Grade 1 standards.
 At the time, Formula One declined to comment on the possibility of a race.